Hunting Bullet Guide

 The purpose of these articles is to assist the reader in choosing an appropriate jacketed, expanding bullet for hunting medium and large game animals.
 For our purposes, "big game" starts at animals weighing perhaps 80 pounds and goes up from there to animals as large as pachyderms.

-I use Winchester's "CXP" (Controlled eXPansion) scale to describe the various classes of game animals, so if you are not familiar with it, please read the article "The CXP Rating System for Hunting Cartridges."
-I have previously written fairly extensively about the subject of hunting bullets, and most of those articles can be found in the same place, the Ammunition, Bullets and Ballistics index page of the Rifle Information Page here on Guns and Shooting Online.
+I use Winchester's "CXP" (Controlled eXPansion) 1-4 scale to describe the various classes of game animals (1=varmints, 2=medium game, 3=large game, 4=thick-skinned dangerous game), so if you are not familiar with it, please read the article "The CXP Rating System for Hunting Cartridges."
+I have previously written fairly extensively about the subject of hunting bullets and most of those articles can be found in the same place, under the "Bullets" heading on the Rifle Information Page here on Guns and Shooting Online.
 Links to all of the bullet makers mentioned in this series are provided on the Guns and Shooting Online Links Page.

 Fortunately, the big name ammo manufacturers (Winchester, Remington, Federal, Hornady) basically know what they are doing and provide bullets adequate for the caliber and purpose in their factory loaded ammunition.
-Some of the specialty ammo companies (Stars and Stripes Custom Ammunition, for example) are also competent, able to provide information and advice, and are willing to create custom loads for specific purposes.
+Some of the specialty ammo companies are also competent, able to provide information and advice and are willing to create custom loads for specific purposes.
 Some are not, though, and seem more interested in selling some proprietary bullet or theory of killing power than addressing the customer's actual needs, so buyer beware.
-Usually, if you pick a suitable caliber and bullet weight in a factory load for the game you intend to hunt, and put that bullet into the heart/lung area of the animal, the bullet will do its job satisfactorily.
+Usually, if you pick a suitable caliber and bullet weight in a factory load for the game you intend to hunt and put that bullet into the heart/lung area of the animal, the bullet will do its job satisfactorily.

 6mm caliber (.243" diameter) bullets weighing less than about 85 grains are almost always varmint bullets, not intended for big game hunting.
 85-87 grain bullets may be either varmint or big game bullets.
-Bullets of 90-99 grains are usually intended for small to medium size CXP2 game, such as pronghorn antelope, Colombian blacktail deer, and whitetail deer.
-Bullets in the 100-110 grain range are normally intended for the largest species of CXP2 game, such as wild sheep, mule deer, and caribou.
+Bullets of 90-99 grains are usually intended for small to medium size CXP2 game, such as pronghorn antelope, Colombian blacktail deer and whitetail deer.
+Bullets in the 100-110 grain range are normally intended for the larger species of CXP2 game, such as wild sheep, mountain goats and mule deer.

 .25 caliber (.257" diameter) varmint bullets usually weigh 87 grains or less.
 The 100 grain bullets are usually for small to medium size CXP2 game.
 115 to 120 grain bullets are usually the best choice for all-around use on CXP2 game, with the long 120 grain bullets generally preferred for the largest species, such as caribou and black bear.